th5th/buildenv/README.md

 To create a new C project, use:

-`$ buildenv new C [TARGETDIR]`
+`$ buildenv new C [TARGET]`

-As you can see from the source code, this copies a tarball from the templates/C directory into the TARGETDIR, unpacks it, runs the mkbuildenv.sh script then deletes the tarball and mkbuildenv.sh.
+As you can see from the source code, this copies a tarball from the templates/C directory into the TARGET directory, unpacks it, runs the mkbuildenv.sh script then deletes the tarball and mkbuildenv.sh.
 The C environment given creates a new git repo and commits an initial commit with the first bits in.

-If TARGETDIR is omitted, the current working directory is used.
+If TARGET directory is omitted, the current working directory is used.

 To create a type of project tarball in the first place use:

-`$ buildenv package TYPE [TARGETDIR]`
+`$ buildenv package TYPE [SOURCE]`

-This packs all the files in TARGETDIR up into a tarball which is stored under templates/TYPE, for later access by new.
-If TARGETDIR is omitted, the TEMPLATEPATH/TYPE folder is repackaged, essentially updating the tarball to reflect any code changes made to the template files.
+This packs all the files in SOURCE directory up into a tarball which is stored under TEMPLATEPATH/TYPE, for later access by new.
+If the SOURCE directory is omitted, the TEMPLATEPATH/TYPE folder is repackaged, essentially updating the tarball to reflect any code changes made to the template files.

-I'm not sure how I feel about the update command so that's "undocumented" for now...

 ### Todo

-1. Add auto-packaging: if buildenv.tar.gz doesn't exist in the type directory, automatically try `buildenv package TYPE`.
-1. Adjust mkbuildenv.sh scripts to not add all files to git, just the defined ones in the type directory.
-Possibly spec this in .buildenv?
 1. Provide an installation Makefile for buildenv itself.
 Think about where the templates directory should be - /etc/buildenv/ and ~/.buildenv/
+1. Add LICENSE file.
+1. Consider removing main.c files...?